- Big Labor

 Trout Unlimited, as a “fiscal sponsor” of the TRCP precursor Teddy Roosevelt Conservation Alliance, funneled more than $2 million from the Pew Charitable Trusts to the alliance.
 After TCRP received its own tax-exempt status in 2003, it found plenty of other environmentalist organizations to provide cash.

 Far from a group relying on grassroots funding, TRCP relies on a handful of sugar daddies for financial backing.
 In 2010, a whopping 84% of TRCP donations came from only 10 donors.
 In 2011, TRCP received $2.3 million in grants from foundations—or nearly two-thirds of its income.
 And in 2013, 77% of TCRP donations came from a mere 8 donors.
+Tax data indicates that major TRCP supporters include the Packard Foundation, Doris Duke Foundation, International Association of Machinists and Aerospace Workers, and the Wyss Foundation (funded by a foreign billionaire).

 In total, labor unions have provided $5.1 million to TRCP proper since 2004, according to union disclosures to the U.S. Department of Labor.
 Unions have additionally funded Union Sportsmen’s Alliance to the tune of $6 million, for a total of $11 million from big labor to the “Green Decoy” group’s coffers.